 Until recently, this memory of a low-plastic lifestyle might be dismissed as quaint, Call the Midwife-type nostalgia, because we’ve gotten into the habit—or perhaps been encouraged into the habit—of believing that the vast volumes of plastic we end up with when we unpack our food shopping somehow or other reflect progress, and disappear relatively harmlessly in the environment.

 Councils do offer plastic recycling collections, which sounds reassuring, but such schemes are vague and full of exclusions: the bottle is ok, the lid isn’t, and so on.
 Food and drink comes swathed in layers of packaging with inscrutable recycling symbols that offer the naive grounds for optimism, so heaps of throwaway single-use plastic food packaging have insidiously become a ‘normal’ feature of daily life, engrained in our daily habits.
 But we have woken up, belatedly, to the fact that avoiding the need for plastic in the first place, rather than trying to recycle it retrospectively, is the way forward.

 And this determination to reduce plastic is firing up exciting initiatives at Borough Market.
 As the foremost food market in the UK, Borough has an obvious responsibility to show how the time-honoured market model, far from being outmoded, can become a persuasive showcase for what a saner, more sustainable food future might look like.

-Last year, the most significant development at Borough Market was the installation of three new water fountains—to be drunk from and for refilling water bottles—as part of a pledge to phase out sales of single-use bottled water.
+One recent significant development at Borough Market was the installation of three new water fountains—to be drunk from and for refilling water bottles—as part of a pledge to phase out sales of single-use bottled water.
 Now, many traders are instead offering reusable bottles made from recycled plastic.

 Generating good ideas